Nowe Miasto Lubawskie: History

 Following World War I, in 1918, Poland regained independence, and after the Treaty of Versailles became effective in January 1920, the town was reintegrated with Poland.
 Within the Second Polish Republic, Nowe Miasto Lubawskie was the capital of Nowe Miasto County (powiat nowomiejski) in the Polish Pomeranian Voivodeship.

 On 3 September 1939, during the German Invasion of Poland which started World War II, the town and area were captured and then occupied by Germany.
 Afterwards 2,500 civilians were murdered in actions carried out by the SS and units made up from German minority's militia, the Selbstschutz.
 Under German occupation, from 26 October 1939 to 1945, Nowe Miasto Lubawskie was annexed directly to Germany and administratively made part of the Landkreis Löbau/Neumark in the newly formed province of Reichsgau Danzig-West Prussia.
 On 21 January 1945 the town was captured by the Red Army.
 After the war the town was restored to Poland, although with a Soviet-installed communist regime which stayed in power until the 1980s (see People's Republic of Poland).

-Number of inhabitants by year

 Sports

 The local football club is Drwęca Nowe Miasto Lubawskie.
 It competes in the lower leagues.